 Syaifudi emphasized, “For this reason, we are looking forward to this program not only touching schools in Palangka Raya City but can be expanded to reach schools in other districts in Central Kalimantan,”

 During the International Gibbon Day celebration, student representatives from 10 high and vocational schools participated in a gibbon protection campaign poster quiz and competition.
-The winners of the poster and quiz contest received a prize of field learning trip to Sebangau forest research station for 2 days, 4 – 5 November 2019.
+The winners of the poster and quiz contest received a prize of field learning trip to Sebangau National Park research station for 2 days, 4 – 5 November 2019.

-“Students seem to have very high enthusiasm (to take a trip to the Sebangau research camp) as seen from the many critical questions, especially regarding wildlife and gibbons in the Sebangau Forest,” said Jesika Karina, one of the BNF education facilitators who provided material about gibbons during Gibbon activities.
+“Students seem to have very high enthusiasm (to take a trip to the Sebangau research camp) as seen from the many critical questions, especially regarding wildlife and gibbons in the Sebangau National Park,” said Jesika Karina, one of the BNF education facilitators who provided material about gibbons during Gibbon activities.
 Youth Campaign.

 BNF Co-Director, Bernat Ripoll Capila said the event was held as an effort to encourage young people to love the environment and animals around them more, especially gibbons.
 Students are also expected to play an active role and contribute to the preservation of Borneo gibbons as endemic animals, whose status is critically endangered due to poaching and disruption of their natural habitat.
 “Because all of us, including students, have a responsibility to preserve and protect the environment and all animals in it.
 All must participate in protecting nature as part of the gibbon conservation,” said Bernat Ripoll Capilla.